 More Activities in Cairns, Australia

-If you have more time in Cairns and looking to explore the region, why not check out the following?
-They are on my list to do next time!
+If you wish to explore more things to do around Cairns check out the following.
+They are on my list to do next time in Cairns.

 - Wine or Distillery Tasting – Rent a car for a day trip visiting these local wineries or distillery, all within an hour from Cairns:

 I would love to hear if these 5 must do activities in Cairns, Australia interested you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!